sendwithus/jobs/full-stack-intern.md

 * You have a GitHub account and know what Hacker News is.
 * You've worked with a few different REST APIs.
 * You love huge numbers and fancy performance graphs.
-* You're adaptable to learning new programming languages.
+* You can quickly adapt to new programming languages.
 * You love when a well designed system comes to life.
 * You're never satisfied with mediocre code.